How much and when to consume protein to maximize your muscle gains? We explain everything!

 2) Breakfast

-gained more total lean body mass and had a greater percentage change in strength than the low protein breakfast group.
+Even if the difference was not huge.
+A study showed that a high-protein breakfast group gained more total lean mass and experienced a greater percentage change in strength than the low-protein breakfast group.

 (30 grams of protein for the high-protein group)

-(20 grams of protein for the low protein group)
+(20 grams of protein for the low-protein group)

-Avoiding unbalanced protein distribution such as 0.1 g/kg, 0.4 g/kg, 0.6 g/kg, 0.5 g/kg per meal is crucial.
+Avoiding an unbalanced distribution of protein such as 0.1 g/kg, 0.4 g/kg, 0.6 g/kg, 0.5 g/kg per meal is crucial.

 4) Anabolic window